Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.

 All men and women who have had a previous fracture caused by little or no force, even if the fracture occurred at a young age

-Adults age 65 or older who have unexplained back pain or loss of at least 1.5 inches (about 3.81 centimeters) of body height
+Adults age 65 or older who have unexplained back pain or loss of at least 1.2 inches (about 3 centimeters) of body height

 People whose bones appear thin on x-rays or who have vertebral compression fractures on x-rays